cj-mills/christianjmills/_posts/2021-2-24-End-To-End-In-Game-Style-Transfer-Tutorial-1-5.md

 ## Upload Video to Google Drive

-Finally, drag and drop the video file into the project folder in Google Drive.
+The last step is to drag and drop the video file into the project folder in Google Drive.

 ![gdrive-upload-in-game-recording](..\images\end-to-end-in-game-style-transfer-tutorial\gdrive-upload-in-game-recording.png)